AngelaDMerkel/CBZXL/README.md

 - Converts JPEG and PNG to JXL losslessly
 - Renames incorrect extensions using MIME type
-- Corrects atypical or unusual colour space or metadata
+- Corrects atypical or unusual colour spaces or metadata
 - SQLite to skip reviously processed archives
 - Basic logging
 - Basic acrhive error handling
+- User configurable timeout

 ## Usage

+- `--effort` overrides the default effort level of `10`
+- `--threads` overrides the default of `10` threads
 - `--verbose` for more info including per archive savings and percent saved.
 I recommend you pass this flag
+- `--quiet` supresses all console messages except for critical errors
 - `--suppress-skipped` overrides `--verbose` and supresses any messages indicating when an archive has been skipped
-- `--effort` overrides the default effort level of `9`
-- `--threads` overrides the default of `10` threads
 - `--backup` creates backups of the CBZ archives
 - `--dry-run`
+- `--no-flatten` prevents the script from flattening internal archive structure
+- `--no-convert` prevent conversion to JXL but allows all other functions (including flattening)
+- `--stats` displayes database statistics
+- `--reprocess-failed`
+- `--reset-db` will delete both databases and allow the script to reinspect each archive from scratch

 ## Visualise.py